-All violations of this policy shall be treated in accordance with the discipline procedures and penalties in effect for violation of the Academy's Behavior Code and Discipline.
+All violations of this policy shall be treated in accordance with the discipline procedures and penalties in effect for violation of ACA's Behavior Code and Discipline.

-If an organization knowingly permitted, authorized, or condoned hazing activity, its permission to conduct operations at the Academy may be revoked or suspended.
+If an organization knowingly permitted, authorized, or condoned hazing activity, its permission to conduct operations at ACA may be revoked or suspended.